ldn-softdev/jtc/User Guide.md

 _swapping_, _comparison_.
 There's a number of supplementary operations that might complement the major operations like: wrapping results into JSON arays and objects, toggling various viewing and parsing modes, etc.

-If multiple major operations are required, one way to achieve it would be piping output of the prior operation into the input of the next one, e.g:
+If multiple major operations are required, one way to achieve it would be piping an output of the prior operation into the input of the next one, e.g:
 - `jtc <insert...> | jtc <swap...> | etc`

 However, such approach is quite suboptimal - with every piping operation a serialization (outputting) and deserialization (parsing)